Tillered Docs

 routes add

 Add a route to a service.
-Required scope: urn:tillered:arctic:services.write
+Required scope: urn:tillered:arctic:services.write.

-arctic routes add --service <service-id> --priority <priority> [flags]
+arctic routes add --service <service-id> [flags]

 FlagDescription